Registered Nurse RN

 In 2013, Recovery Centers of America (RCA) announced a goal: Save one million lives from the disease of addiction.
 We’re working fast and hard to fulfill that promise, with over 14 facilities that offer evidence-based inpatient, outpatient, and medication-assisted treatment 24 hours a day, 365 days a year.

 We know one size doesn’t fit all when it comes to addiction treatment; that’s why we tailor our treatment for each patient and offer specialized programs for patients with trauma and multiple recurrences, as well as programs for older adults, first responders, and more.

 Our curriculum, resources, and evidence-based care were created to help patients not just achieve recovery, but maintain it for life.
 All of our services and treatment are delivered by clinical expertise – that’s where you come in.

 As a Registered Nurse (RN), you’ll be a part of our exciting mission of helping millions of people jumpstart their recovery.
 Your medical expertise will aid in patient recovery, as you support and implement effective techniques that will make a difference in the lives of patients, their families, and communities.

 If you’re looking for a fulfilling, life-changing job, Recovery Centers of America is the right place for you.
 And you’re the right candidate for us!

-Position Overview: Registered Nurses (RN) render professional nursing care to patients with behavioral healthcare needs, perform total patient care assigned, work with clinical and case management staff to coordinate care and assist with treatment plans, administer prescribed medications and maintain patients’ medical records on nursing observations.
-Registered nurses may also assist physicians during treatment and examination of patients.
+Position Overview: Registered Nurses render professional nursing care to patients with behavioral healthcare needs.
+Performs total patient care assigned.
+Works with clinical and case management staff to coordinate care and assist with treatment plans.
+Administers prescribed medications.
+Maintains patients’ medical records on nursing observations.
+May assist physician during treatment and examination of patient.